DavHau/mach-nix/Readme.md

 }
  ```

-Mach-nix will always satisfy your **requirements.txt** fully with the configured providers or fail with a **ResolutionImpossible** error.
+Mach-nix will always satisfy the **requirements.txt** fully with the configured providers or fail with a **ResolutionImpossible** error.

 If a mach-nix build fails, Most of the times it can be resolved by just switching the provider of a package, which is simple and doesn't require writing a lot of nix code.
 For some more complex scenarios, checkout the [./examples.md](/examples.md).